hcdesigns/docker-elastic-kibana-mariadb/README.md

 # Docker Compose for ElasticSearch, Kibana and MariaDB

-Just copy .env.example to .env and run `docker-compose up`
+Just copy .env.example to .env and run `docker-compose up`.